 Taking Action for Optimal Community and Long-Term Stroke Care (TACLS) is an evidence-based resource closely linked with the HSF Canadian Stroke Best Practice Recommendations.
 It provides information and guidance to help support healthcare providers as they work together with people who have had a stroke living in community and long-term care settings.
 Click here for more information.

-- Managing Stroke Transitions of Care guideline publication in the International Journal of Stroke
+- Transitions and Community Participation Following Stroke guideline publication in the International Journal of Stroke

-- Supporting Patients, Families and Caregivers Following Stroke
+- Supporting People with Stroke, Their Families and Caregivers

 - Interprofessional Care Planning and Communication

-- Transition of Patient to Long-Term Care Following Stroke
+- Transition to Long-Term Care Following a Stroke